thinhdanggroup/thinhdanggroup.github.io/_posts/2023-05-02-ai-next-frontiers.md

 - Image captioning: You can ask Jarvis to generate captions for images that you provide or find online.
 Jarvis will use an image captioning model to analyze the image and generate a natural language description of it.
 - Sentiment analysis: You can ask Jarvis to analyze the sentiment of texts that you provide or find online.
 Jarvis will use a sentiment analysis model to classify the texts as positive, negative, or neutral.
 - Summarization: You can ask Jarvis to summarize texts that you provide or find online.
 Jarvis will use a summarization model to generate a concise and coherent summary of the texts.

-Some issues or limitations, such as:

-- Privacy and security: Jarvis accesses and generates a lot of data, which may pose some privacy and security risks.
-For instance, Jarvis may inadvertently leak sensitive or personal information from its memory or files.
-It may also be vulnerable to hacking or manipulation by malicious actors.
-- Accuracy and reliability: Jarvis relies on ChatGPT and other models to perform its tasks, which may not always be accurate or reliable.
-For instance, ChatGPT may misunderstand the user's intention or generate irrelevant or nonsensical responses.
-The models may also have biases or errors that affect their performance.
-- Ethics and social issues: Jarvis may raise some ethical and social issues that need to be considered.
-For instance, Jarvis may generate content that is plagiarized, offensive, or harmful to someone physically, emotionally, or financially.
-It may also affect the quality or value of human work or creativity.

-These are some of the challenges and risks that need to be addressed as we continue to develop and use Jarvis.
-We need to be aware of the potential consequences of Jarvis's actions and decisions and take appropriate measures to prevent or mitigate them.

 ## Conclusion